Colorado Springs, Colorado: High-tech industry

 A large percentage of Colorado Springs's economy is still based on manufacturing high-tech and complex electronic equipment.
 The high-tech sector in the Colorado Springs area has decreased its overall presence from 2000 to 2006 (from around 21,000 to around 8,000), with notable reductions in information technology and complex electronic equipment.
 Current trends project the high-tech employment ratio will continue to decrease.

-High-tech corporations with connections to the city include: Verizon Business, a telecommunications firm, at its height had nearly 1300 employees in 2008.
+High-tech corporations offering fibre-optics to the premises connections within the city include: Lumen Technologies, Comcast and other providers as of 2023.
 Hewlett-Packard still has some sales, support, and SAN storage engineering center for the computer industry.
 Storage Networking Industry Association is the home of the SNIA Technology Center.
 Keysight Technologies, spun off in 2014 from Agilent, which was itself spun off from HP in 1999 as an independent, publicly traded company, has its oscilloscope research and development division based in Colorado Springs.
 Intel had 250 employees in 2009.
 The Intel facility is now used for the centralized unemployment offices, social services, El Paso county offices, and a bitcoin mining facility.
 Microchip Technology (formerly Atmel), is a chip fabrication organization.
 The Apple Inc. facility was sold to Sanmina-SCI in 1996.

-Culture and contemporary life
+Arts and culture

 Tourism

 Almost immediately following the arrival of railroads beginning in 1871, the city's location at the base of Pikes Peak and the Rocky Mountains made it a popular tourism destination.
 Tourism is the third largest employer in the Pikes Peak region, accounting for more than 16,000 jobs.
 In 2018, 23 million day and overnight visitors came to the area, contributing $2.4 billion in revenue.